Make an Appointment

 An X-ray is an imaging procedure that uses low doses of radiation to help diagnose disease or injury.
 Doctors use X-rays more than any other form of imaging.
 Using X-rays we can create a still, two-dimensional image of bones, lungs and other organs, air inside the body, and metal objects.
-X-Rays are useful in diagnosing conditions such as fractured bones, arthritis, pneumonia, bowel obstruction, and in locating foreign objects in the body.
-Since X-rays do not image most soft tissues in the body well, doctors use other imaging tests such as MRI and ultrasound to diagnose conditions that affect soft tissue organs and structures.
+X-rays are useful in diagnosing conditions such as fractured bones, arthritis, pneumonia, bowel obstruction, and in locating foreign objects in the body.

-To create an X-ray image we use X-rays—invisible beams of energy that pass through the body.
-We use an X-ray machine that directs the rays at the part of the body to be examined.
-The X-rays pass through the area imaged and are transmitted to a "detector", creating an image of the inside of the body part being examined.
+To create an image we direct X-rays — invisible beams of energy that pass through the body — at the part of the body to be examined.
+The X-rays are transmitted to a "detector", creating an image of the inside of the body part being examined.
 Bones contain calcium, a mineral that absorbs X-rays, so these show up as white on the image.

-ColumbiaDoctors Radiology provides X-ray services on a walk-in basis in several convenient Manhattan and Westchester locations.
+ColumbiaDoctors Radiology provides X-ray services on a walk-in basis in its midtown Manhattan and Tarrytown locations.

 How do I prepare for the test?